Dithn/clova-custom-extension-developer-guide/en-KR/Design/Design_Custom_Extension.md

     </tr>
     <tr>
       <td>No names that are the same as or similar to another skill</td>
-      <td>The names already in use by another skill or similar names are not permitted.</td>
+      <td>The names already in use by another skill or similar names cannot be used.</td>
     </tr>
     <tr>
       <td>No name that could be easily misunderstood</td>
-      <td>The following names may be misleading and are not allowed:
+      <td>The following names that may be misleading cannot be used:
         <ul>
           <li>Names that can be mistaken for those of a third party {{ book.ServiceEnv.OrientedService }} or an affiliated company (e.g. Naver fishing master)</li>
           <li>The <strong>skill name</strong> and <strong>invocation name</strong> are very different to the point of having contradicting meanings (e.g. The skill name is "Cat meowing" and the invocation name is "Dog barking")</li>